Autodesk Platform Services (VSCode Extension)

 Buckets & Derivatives View

-The Buckets & Derivatives view allows you to browse Forge Data Management OSS (object simple storage) content, create buckets, upload/download files, translate them using Forge Model Derivative service, and access the resulting derivatives.
+The Buckets & Derivatives view allows you to browse Data Management OSS (object simple storage) content, create buckets, upload & download files, translate them using the Model Derivative service, and even preview the generated derivatives in a custom editor tab.
 All derivatives are listed as children of their corresponding objects in the tree.
 If there are no derivatives yet, or if there's been an issue with the translation, the tree view will provide additional information.